emreyilmaz00/emreyilmaz00.github.io/_projects/1_project.md

   - Transition Corridors and Tilting Schedule Considerations
   - Multi-Disciplinary Analysis and Optimization Frameworks

-**Flight Dynamic Modeling of Over-Actuated Tandem Tilt-Wing Distributed Propulsion eVTOL Aircraft**
+**Flight Dynamics Modeling of Over-Actuated Tandem Tilt-Wing Distributed Propulsion eVTOL Aircraft** The flight dynamics model of an over-actuated tandem tilt-wing distributed propulsion eVTOL aircraft was created using surrogate modeling.
+VSPAERO's unsteady Vortex Lattice Method based flow solver was used to generate data.
+Computational experiments were conducted according to a design of experiments (DoE) approach.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">